Log Calabi-Yau structure of projective threefolds admitting polarized endomorphisms: Introduction

 However, for the surface case, we cannot fully prove Conjecture \ref{main-conj-lc} for $\mathbb{P}^2$, which is the only left case.
 So the main difficulty of proving Theorem \ref{main-thm-lcy} remains in the case when $\pi:X\to Y$ is a $\mathbb{P}^2$-bundle over an elliptic curve $Y$.
 By applying the Iitaka fibration of the anticanonical divisor, we only need to focus on the case when $-K_X$ is big; see Section \ref{sec-big}.
 This new condition allows us to reduce the problem to the only very concrete case when $X\cong\mathbb{P}_Y(\mathcal{F}_2\oplus \mathcal{L})$ where $\mathcal{F}_2$ is the unique indecomposable rank 2 vector bundle with non-trivial global sections and $\mathcal{L}$ is a line bundle of negative degree.

 \begin{ack} The author would like to thank professor Paolo Cascini for the warm hospitality and inspiring discussion during visiting Imperial Colledge London in 2018.
-He would also like to thank Doctor Guolei Zhong for valuable suggestions.
-The author is supported by a Research Fellowship of KIAS. \end{ack}
+The author would like to thank Doctor Guolei Zhong and the referee for valuable suggestions to improve this paper.
+The author is supported in part by Science and Technology Commission of Shanghai Municipality (No. 22DZ2229014) and by a Research Fellowship of KIAS (MG075501). \end{ack}